-Capsule endoscopy is used to image the small intestine, a region that is difficult to image using standard endoscopy.
-It is also very useful for examining the small intestinal mucosa and diagnosing Crohn’s disease.
-The capsule usually passes through the digestive system within 24-48 hours.
+A capsule endoscopy images the small intestine, a difficult region to image using standard endoscopy.
+It is also very useful for examining the small intestinal mucosa and

 For many types of endoscopy, the individual needs to fast for around 12 hours, though this varies based on the type.

 For procedures investigating the gut, laxatives may be taken the night before to clear the system.